 Definition of Annual payout provision

-The business should consider their average monthly bank balance as an estimate of the most they can come up with to meet an annual payout provision.
-That amount is the maximum they should have on their loan during the year.
+Consider your average monthly bank balance as an estimate of the most they can come up with to meet an annual payout provision.
+That amount is the maximum balance they should carry on their loan during the year.